 Requirements: 3.0, undergraduate standing

 Students on exchange pay in-state tuition directly to UofSC.
 All housing, food, and personal expenses are paid by the student in Hong Kong.
-While costs at CUHK campus are comparable to UofSC, Hong Kong is an expensive city and students should plan accordingly, especially if they plan to travel or frequently go into downtown Hong Kong.
+While costs at CUHK campus are comparable to UofSC, CUHK recommends that students budget approximately $1185 for accomodation, $640 for books and supplies, $3,820 for meals, and $400 for transportation for a semester.
+Hong Kong is an expensive city and students should plan accordingly, especially if they plan to travel or frequently go into downtown Hong Kong.

 As CUHK is a multi-lingual university, courses may be taught in English, Cantonese, and Putonghua (Mandarin).
 Exchange students will typically take all coursework in English.
 Students wishing to take courses taught in Chinese must have successfully completed a minimum of five semesters of college-level Chinese.

 Students typically earn 12-15 USC credit hours per semester.
 Instruction at CUHK is typically lecture-based and requires students to study independently outside of class.
 UofSC students will have the option to take up to 6 credits of either Cantonese or Putonghua language course at 4 different levels.